Luckin Coffee's Daifuku - Matcha Adzuki, Tiramisu, Sea Salt Cheese and Blueberry Bliss

 I had been impressed by previous attempts trying Luckin's desserts, namely their cheesecakes and strawberry daifuku, due to the relatively pure ingredients (few artificial additives or preservatives), low price, convenience and great taste balance.
 So when they launched a new red and green flavor for Christmas - Matcha Adzuki Daifuku, I thought I'd try it along with the remaining untried flavour, Tiramisu Daifuku.
+I also tried Sea Salt Cheese Daifuku and Blueberry Bliss Daifuku on separate visits.
+Currently, my favourite is the Tiramisu.

 First off, the matcha one.
 Actually, the green tea flavor wasn't really matcha, as real Japanese matcha is more grassy.
 It's more like the Chinese jasmine woody green tea type of tea flavor.